GCalTools/GCalExtras/README.md

 # GCalExtras

-Support for the Google Workspace add-on GCalExtras
+Issue tracker for the Google Workspace add-on GCalExtras